Category theory for scientists (Old version): Categories and functors commonly arising in mathematics

+Given a domain of discourse, a logical proposition is a statement that is evalued in any model of that domain as either true or ``not always true".
+For example, in the domain of real numbers we might have the proposition

-Knowing that a similar statement with $3$ replaced by $4$ is true may or may not {\em imply} the above statement.
-There is a category $\Prop$ whose objects are logical statements (propositions) and whose morphisms are proofs that one statement implies another.
+We say that one logical proposition $P$ {\em implies} another proposition $Q$, denoted $P\Rightarrow Q$ if, for every model in which $P$ is true, so is $Q$.
+There is a category $\Prop$ whose objects are logical propositions and whose morphisms are proofs that one statement implies another.
 Crudely, one might say that {\em $B$ holds at least as often as $A$} if there is a morphism $A\to B$ (meaning whenever $A$ holds, so does $B$).
 So the proposition ``$x\neq x$" holds very seldom and ``$x=x$" always very often.

 \begin{example} We can repeat this idea for non-mathematical statements.
 Take all possible statements that are verifiable by experiment as objects of a category.
 Given two such statements, it may be that one implies the other (e.g. ``if the speed of light is fixed then there are relativistic effects").
 Every statement implies itself (identity) and implication is transitive, so we have a category. \end{example}